 To acknowledge and encourage excellence, Abbotsleigh offers a number of scholarships to day and boarding students in Years 7, 10 and 11.
 Criteria such as school reports, examination results, financial need, personal interview and in the case of music scholarships, performance, are used to award scholarships.

 A scholarship exam will be held on Saturday 21 October, 2017 for Year 5 students wishing to apply for a Year 7 2019 scholarship.
-Online registrations open in June and close on Wednesday 4 October, 2017.
+Online registrations are now open and close on Friday 13 October, 2017.

 Year 7 scholarships